 "Astra!
 Astra!"
 'Sea Salt' screamed at her friend, tears in her eyes as she moved closer to the immobile body.

 Astra simply looked up smiling at her friend, "I'm sorry I couldn't protect you.
-Your my best friend and-"
+You're my best friend and-"

 Looking up, 'Sea Salt' spotted the problem immediately.
 Where Astra had once stood on top of the rooftop after she had finished climbing the ladder was a figure in a cloak darker than their own with zippers attached to it and the hood obscuring the figure's face.